Embird Embroidery Software

 3D Mode

-Fabric Texture: Choose from predefined fabrics.
+Fabric Texture: Select from a library of predefined fabric types.

 Fabric Color